My Life

 By the end of the 1970s, Bill had tenure at SUNY Geneseo, had bought a house on Oak Street, but was unmarried.
 His experiences with Guido led him to think about adopting a child.
 He completed all the required training at Hillside Children’s Center in Rochester in 1981 and the next year adopted Paul Fillmore of Onward, Indiana, who later changed his name to Paul Cook.
 He was 16 when he came to live in Geneseo and had been separated from his birth family since the age of five.
 A year later, Bill adopted Gualberto Fernandez, who was 15 at the time and living in the Bronx in a group home.
 In 1987, Bill adopted a third son, 14-year-old Angel Quintero, who was living with a foster family near Auburn, NY.

 Bill was an inexperienced dad, and all of the boys had been hurt and betrayed by adults; but Bill and his sons persevered, weathered some difficult times, and remain a family.
-Paul now lives in Macon, GA.
-Gualberto has an apartment in Rochester and works for Flint Ink.
-Angel graduated as a history major from SUNY Geneseo and currently works for the State of New York, for which he trains child care and adoption workers.
-Angel and his wife Erin (Schliff), also a Geneseo alumna, married in 1996 and are the joyful parents of Gabriel Ian Quintero, born in 2001.
+Paul now lives in Macon, GA and is a truck driver.
+Gualberto has an apartment and steady in Rochester, and is a loving father of Francheska, age 8.
+Angel graduated as a history major from SUNY Geneseo and for the last 12 years has been a New York State Trooper.
+Angel and his wife Erin (Schliff), a Geneseo alumna, married in 1996 and are the joyful parents of Gabriel (14), Aidan (12), and Isabella (8).

 Gualberto and Angel are both Puerto Ricans born in New York.
 Bill took Gualberto to Puerto Rico and later accompanied Angel there as well.
 Angel had lived and gone to school in Bayamon, Puerto Rico, but Gualberto had never been to the island.
 These trips were important both for the boys and for Bill, who learned enough about the culture to understand his boys and their behaviors better.
 He can even cook an acceptable arroz con pollo!

 Through an odd set of circumstances, Bill invited a family from Cambodia whom he had never met to his house for his first Thanksgiving with Paul.
-The Pao family came from the Killing Fields, and they soon became good friends of Bill and Paul.
+The Pao family had fled the Killing Fields, and they soon became good friends of Bill and Paul.
 While Bill was helping the Pao family to bring relatives to the USA, he encountered an agency of the Catholic Diocese of Rochester which helped to place refugees in the area.
 He was asked if the Geneseo Newman Community would be interested in sponsoring a family, and Bill brought that idea to his community.
 The result was that in 1986, Lien Bui arrived from Vietnam with her 14-year-old Amerasian son named Hung.
-Bill greeted them at the airport and helped them to settle into a snowy Geneseo.
+Bill was among those who greeted them at the airport and helped them to settle into a snowy Geneseo.

 When Bill’s son Angel was about to leave for college and Bill was preparing to live alone once again, he learned that Hung (later named Felix when he became a US citizen), by then living in Rochester, had dropped out of high school.
-Bill “persuaded” Felix to come and live with him in Geneseo and finish high school at Geneseo Central.
+Bill “persuaded” Felix to come to live with him in Geneseo and finish high school at Geneseo Central.
 Felix did so, and Bill began, without knowing it, another part of his life-serving as a surrogate parent for teenagers.
-In 1992, Angel’s best friend Jason Hayes came to live with Bill for a year after experiencing some difficulties at home.
-In 1994, Obn Taylor, who through no fault of his own had no parents able and willing to care for him, came to live with Bill for his senior year of high school.
+In 1992, Angel’s best friend Jason Hayes came to live with Bill for a year after experiencing difficulties at home.
+In 1994, Obn Taylor, who through no fault of his own had no parents able and willing to care for him, came to live with Bill for two years of high school and beyond.
 Felix, Jason, and Obn became integral parts of Bill’s family and remain so today.
+Felix and his wife Renee have a 7-year-old adopted daughter Caitlyn, and Jason and his wife Kathy have a 2-year-old adopted son Spencer.

 Bill has always been interested in politics.
 At the age of 4, he handed out “Vote for Thomas E. Dewey” cards from the stoup of his apartment building.
 Four years later he amassed and wore a great many I Like Ike buttons and watched the first televised national conventions.
 While in high school, Bill attended both Republican and Democratic political events surrounding their biennial state conventions in Indianapolis.
 Although Bill never lost his interest in politics, he was not active through his years in college and graduate school or in his first years of teaching.
 In the early 1990s, he ran unsuccessfully for the school board of Geneseo Central School.